 There are seven “Shabbatons” or “High Sabbaths” in Scripture.
-They are Nisan 15 (first day of Hag Ha Matzah); Nisan 21 (last day of Hag Ha Matzah) Shavuot or the fiftieth day after the first day of the week after Passover; Tishri 1 (Yom Teruah or Rosh Ha Shanah); Tishri 10 (Yom Kippur and Tishri 22 (Shemini Atzeret).
+They are Nisan 15 (first day of Hag Ha Matzah); Nisan 21 (last day of Hag Ha Matzah) Shavuot or the fiftieth day after the first day of the week after Passover; Tishri 1 (Yom Teruah or Rosh Ha Shanah); Tishri 10 (Yom Kippur; Tishri 15 (first day of Sukkot) and Tishri 22 (Shemini Atzeret).
 We need to have a working knowledge of the calendar and the dates of the festivals and Shabbatons.
 Scripture will say certain things are happening on these dates.

 Now, in this particular study, Tishri 1 (Yom Teruah or Rosh Ha Shanah) and its idioms, ceremonies, prayers and concepts will be very important towards a proper understanding of the Natzal (Rapture) as we shall see.
 The Lord expects you to know these dates, festivals and concepts (1 Thes 5.1).
 Now, let’s look at some “zemanim” (or seasons) that deal with our topic.

 First, let’s look at the Counting of the Omer.
 From the day of the waving of the omer before God in the Temple (also called Bikkurim or first fruits of the barley harvest) to Shavuot is fifty days.
 The people were to count seven sabbaths, and the fiftieth day is Shavuot (always occurs on the first day of the week).